 Governor Chris Sununu was recently interviewed by Matt Flegenheimer at Red Arrow Diner in Manchester for a New York Times article.
 This article is the outcome of the Governor Sununu interview and discusses the New Hampshire governor’s thoughts on a presidential run.
 Click here to read Chris Sununu Eyes the G.O.P.’s ‘Normal’ Lane in 2024.
-Does It Exist? on the New York Times website or keep reading below.
+Does It Exist? on the New York Times website.

 MANCHESTER, N.H. — When then-President Donald J. Trump visited New Hampshire in 2018, a typical delegation awaited him: flag-waving superfans, sign-carrying protesters and the sitting Republican governor.